OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Vampire.md

 ------

-- **Undead:** Make no noise, until they attack.
-Immune to effects that affect living creatures (e.g. poison).
-Immune to mind-affecting or mind-reading spells (e.g. *charm, hold, sleep.
+- **Undead:** Make no noise until they attack.
+Immune to effects that affect living creatures (e.g., poison).
+Immune to mind-affecting or mind-reading spells (e.g., *charm*, *hold*, *sleep*).

 - **Mundane damage immunity:** Can only be harmed by magical attacks.

 - **Energy drain:** A successfully touched target permanently loses two experience levels (or Hit Dice).
-This incurs a loss of two Hit Dice of hit points, as well as all other benefits due to the drained levels (e.g. spells, saving throws, etc.).
+This incurs a loss of two Hit Dice of hit points, as well as all other benefits due to the drained levels (e.g., spells, saving throws, etc.).
 A character’s XP is reduced to the lowest amount for the new level.
 A person drained of all levels becomes a vampire in 3 days.

 - **Charming gaze:** **Save versus spells at -2** or be charmed: move towards the vampire (resisting those who try to prevent it); defend the vampire; obey the vampire’s commands (if understood); unable to cast spells or use magic items; unable to harm the vampire.
 Killing the vampire breaks the charm.

 - **Regeneration:** A damaged vampire gains 3hp at the start of each round, as long as it is alive.

-- **At 0hp:** Change into gaseous form; flee to coffin.
+- **At 0hp:** Change into gaseous form; flee to the coffin.

 - Change form: